Email FacebookTwitterMenu burgerClose thin

 Do I Need a Financial Planner?

 Preparing ahead of time for retirement or other major financial goals can seem daunting.
-Having a financial plan in place that was personally created for you as you move through the stages of life can make things easier, though.
+A personalized financial plan can make it easier to manage finances through life’s stages.

 With the internet being more prevalent than ever, there are a number of DIY options for making your own financial plan.
 In fact, there are plenty of free and paid financial planning programs, tools and literary resources available today.
-So if you’re comfortable with planning on your own, those could be suitable choices.
-Financial planners still hold quite a bit of value, though, due to their past experiences with other clients and their ability to holistically incorporate all of your needs into a single plan.
+If you’re comfortable planning on your own, DIY tools may work.
+However, financial planners offer value by integrating your needs into a cohesive strategy based on their experience.

 Most financial planners specialize in specific types of planning, so it’s important that you pick one who’s aligned with your goals.
 This could include topics like estate planning, tax planning, retirement planning, college fund planning and more.